slenzi/angular-sample/angular-sample/README.md

  * under "server" specify your server
  * under "targeted Runtimes" specify your server
  * under "Deployment Assembly" click "Add" and make sure the "Maven Dependencies" are added.

+The, right click project and select Runs As > Run on Server.

+By default application will load in Eclipse's internal browser.